-The Company did not record any material adjustments in the first quarter of 2018 related to these provisional amounts or include additional provisional amounts for which a reasonable estimate was not able to be determined as we continue to obtain, prepare, and analyze information and evaluate legislative and authoritative guidance being issued.
-The prior provisional amounts recorded included an estimate of the income tax effects of a repatriation of foreign cash in the first quarter of 2018.
+The Company did not record any material adjustments in the first six months of 2018 related to these provisional amounts or include additional provisional amounts for which a reasonable estimate was not able to be determined as we continue to obtain, prepare, and analyze information and evaluate legislative and authoritative guidance being issued.
+The prior provisional amounts recorded included an estimate of the income tax effects of a repatriation of foreign cash that occurred in the first six months of 2018.